JeanCollas/Raspicop/README.md

 This project has been mainly done for fun, and started from scratch for educational purposes (Github, Raspberry, C++, sensors, ...).
 It is composed of several modules, and is not finished yet, the application framework is done but the pilot is missing :)

-I have started this repository to share my -very high- number of issues faced while implementing, hope this will help some people.
+I have started this repository to share my -very high- number of issues faced while implementing, hope this will help some people, and probably me in the future.
 It aims at being improved.

 More to come!